 - Recheck your mirrors – interior mirror and door mirrors so you know what’s behind you.

-- If someone is behind you then consider putting a signal on – the road users behind (and potentially in front) of you understand that you are about to change direction.
+- If someone is behind you then consider putting a signal on so the road users behind and potentially in front of you understand that you are about to change direction.

 - If your target bay is on the right, as you can see in the diagrams, then hold your position.
 If you have some extra space on your left side, position the car more to the left.
 The more space away from the target parking bay you give yourself, the easier it will be to finish with the car in a straighter line on the first attempt.

 - Once you have your position, adjust your speed to a slow granny zimmer frame walking speed so you can stop in time if a hazard pops up and judge your steering better.

 - Keep looking around – kids can run out into the road, other road users may try to get into the bay you have chosen etc.